sugarp/react-scroller/README.md

 Feel free to reuse any part of the code.
 There are also some useful classes as binary search and other utils, extension functions, abstract classes etc.

 <a href="https://sugarp.github.io/react-scroller/docs/">DEMO COMPONENT</a>

-BUG: due to some chrome extensions recalculation of styles in rendering process can take up to 100 times more of processing time (-> open incognito window to see the DEMO)